-We celebrate Independence Day every year on15 August as a national holiday in India to commemorate the independence of the nation from the United Kingdom on 15 August 1947.
-This was the day on which the provisions of the Indian Independence Act of 1947 came into effect, which transferred legislative sovereignty to the Indian Constituent Assembly.
-Independence corresponded with India's partition, wherein British India had been divided into the Dominions of India and Pakistan along religious lines.
+We celebrate Indian Independence Day every year on 15 August as a national holiday in India to commemorate the independence of the nation from the British on 15 August 1947.
+This was the day when the Indian Independence Act of 1947 came into effect, which transferred the legislative sovereignty to the Indian Constituent Assembly.
+This year, India is celebrating its 77th Independence Day 2023 as ‘Azadi Ka Amrit Mahotsav 2023.’

-Students can also find Independence Day Short Speech in English here.
+Students can also find Independence Day Long and Short Speech in English here.